First on CNN: Cassidy Hutchinson stands by her testimony amid pushback - KTVZ

 By Jake Tapper and Annie Grayer, CNN

-Cassidy Hutchinson, an aide to former Trump White House chief of staff Mark Meadows, released a new statement provided exclusively to CNN standing by her blockbuster testimony revealed in a hearing with the House select committee investigating January 6, in light of some pushback on her testimony.
+Cassidy Hutchinson, an aide to former Trump White House chief of staff Mark Meadows, released a new statement Wednesday provided exclusively to CNN standing by her blockbuster testimony delivered in a hearing with the House select committee investigating January 6, in light of some pushback on her testimony.

 The-CNN-Wire